 The Irish Constitutional Convention operated over a 14-month period (meeting over the course of 10 weekends) following best deliberate practice.
 Its 100 members comprised 66 citizens selected by an opinion poll agency, 33 national politicians and an independent chair appointed by the government.
 We headed a small academic and legal team that supported and monitored its operation.
 The Convention members were surveyed by our team throughout, allowing us to gather important data on opinion shifts and measures of deliberative quality.

-The agendas of both processes were for the most part set by the government.
+The agendas of all three processes were for the most part set by the government.
 The Constitutional Convention was given eight topics to consider: marriage equality, voting age, the electoral system, voting rights for citizens abroad, blasphemy, the length of the president’s term of office, a clause in the constitution on the role of women, and steps to increase the participation of women in politics and public life.
 The Convention members subsequently added two further items to their agenda: parliamentary reform and Economic, Social and Cultural rights.
 In the subsequent two the Citizens’ Assembly the members were not given the opportunity to add to the agenda.
 Five topics were set for the 2016-18 process – abortion, climate change, ageing population, fixed-term parliaments, and the administration of referendums in Ireland – whereas for the most recent Citizens’ Assembly, it’s been set the task of focusing on gender equality.